ueberdosis/hocuspocus/playground/README.md

 ```
 Hi!

 Welcome to the playground.
-This is mainly meant for internal usage during hocuspocus development,
+This is mainly meant for internal usage during Hocuspocus development,
 but feel free to fiddle around here and find a few examples of how things can work.

 Please note that there are different packages used in frontend / backend folders, so you should